-I. Aim and Contents: The aim of this course is to help students review and improve their writing skills and enable them to write paragraphs and essays on various topics.
-During the first weeks of the course, differences between written and oral composition are to be underlined and illustrated through lectures and class discussions.
+I. Aim and Contents: The aim of this course is to help students review and improve their writing skills and enable them to write paragraphs and essays on a range of topics.
+During the first weeks of the course, the writing process will be explored and illustrated through lectures, class activities, demonstrations and discussions of student writing.
 Then, different types such as narrative, descriptive, expository, comparison-contrast, process analysis, cause-and-effect and argumentative paragraphs and essays are to be introduced and illustrated through class discussions, work-shops and home works.
-The final essays are to be corrected through further discussions in class both with the aim of self-correction and criticism, as well as correction of others' essays.
+The resulting essays are to be corrected through further discussions in class both with the aim of self-correction and criticism, as well as correction of others' essays.